All Episodes

 Be right home, old man.

-I'm right around the corner the next minute, gunshots, and he's dead.
+The next minute, gunshots, and he's dead.

-Jazz was still holding the phone at the same moment his mother was serving in the military overseas, and Shaw said in a speech at the RNC uh last night that you know police said the 17 years just walking home, just walking home.
+And Shaw said in a speech at the RNC last night that, you know, police said the 17-year-old just walking home, just walking home.

-And then he said that you would think that Obama cared and black lives mattered cared.
+And then he said that you would think that Obama cared and Black Lives Mattered cared.

 No.